 MassHousing Down Payment Assistance

-In Massachusetts, the MassHousing Down Payment Assistance program can provide up to $50,000 in down payment help for borrowers in Boston or one of the Gateway cities (Attleboro, Barnstable, Brockton, Chelsea, Chicopee, Everett, Fall River, Fitchburg, Haverhill, Holyoke, Lawrence, Leominster, Lowell, Lynn, Malden, Methuen, New Bedford, Peabody, Pittsfield, Quincy, Revere, Salem, Springfield, Taunton, Westfield, and Worcester).
+In Massachusetts, the MassHousing Down Payment Assistance program can provide up to $50,000 in down payment help for borrowers in Boston or one of the mid-size cities (Attleboro, Barnstable, Brockton, Chelsea, Chicopee, Everett, Fall River, Fitchburg, Framingham, Haverhill, Holyoke, Lawrence, Leominster, Lowell, Lynn, Malden, Methuen, New Bedford, Peabody, Pittsfield, Quincy, Randolph, Revere, Salem, Springfield, Taunton, Westfield, and Worcester).
 Borrowers buying homes in other communities could get up to $30,000 in down payment assistance.
-Regardless of the city, the loan amount cannot exceed 10% of the home’s purchase price.
+Regardless of the city, the loan amount cannot exceed 10% of the home's purchase price.

 Income limits vary by community, which you can easily check using MassHousing’s search tool.